create3000/x_ite/docs/_posts/components/RigidBodyPhysics/CollisionCollection.md

 CollisionCollection holds a collection of objects that can be managed as a single entity for resolution of inter-object collisions.

-The CollisionCollection node belongs to the **RigidBodyPhysics** component and its container field is *collider.* It is available since X3D version 3.2 or later.
+The CollisionCollection node belongs to the **RigidBodyPhysics** component and its default container field is *collider.* It is available since X3D version 3.2 or later.

 ## Hierarchy